 I’m no spring chicken.
 Even in the cycling world on the older-than-regional-average East Side of Puget Sound, I’m in the middle of the pack.
 I’m middle-aged, mildly squishy in places that shouldn’t be, and I’ve gotten a late start on being athletic.
 On the other hand, there’s some up-side.
 My baseline for success is pretty low.
 I was in better shape at 40 than 30, and better at 30 than 20.
 Clearly, that trend can’t keep up forever, but I think I can manage 50 >40.
 Take that, early peakers!

 Still, there’s a limited window to accomplish something awesomely badass.
-My knee told me marathons are already our of the question, which is fine because I hate running.
-I’m not going to start kipping with my shoulder, so Crossfit is out.
+My knee told me marathons are already out of the question, which is fine because I hate running.
+I’m not going to start kipping with my shoulder, so Crossfit is gone.
 And so on.

 But I do like riding a bike.

 Enter Everesting.
 You don’t need to be super-strong, super-fast, or even particularly coordinated.
 You just need to be able to sit on a bike for 24 hours and keep pedaling up a hill.
 I like climbing and I’m easily distracted/amused, so I’m in.

 It’s not quite time for resolutions, but it’s on my 2019 agenda.
 Training notes to follow.